 "Ah yes, Hereward," says Regina, looking at her like a snake may look, or maybe some such terrible creature as a basilisk, and I think I see where Griselda learns her stare from.
-"I never understand why all the women fall for him, you, and that Felissa, and Uleria knows who else.
+"I never understand why all the women are falling for him, you, and that Felissa, and Uleria knows who else.
 But you are right.
-His being in jail will be very bad for our business, and I am bound to do something about it, and if you will only stop talking I will have a chance to figure out what."
+His being in jail will be very bad for business, and I am bound to do something about it, and if you will only stop talking I will have a chance to figure out what."

 "I am talking?" mutters Jareen, just loud enough to be heard.
 Regina glares at her, but before she can say anything Griselda bursts out, "Mother, do you have no feeling for father at all?"